amazon-archives/aws-mobile-appsync-events-starter-react/README.md

 From the homepage of your GraphQL API (you can click the name you entered in the left hand navigation) wait until the progress bar at the top has completed deploying your resources.

-On this same page, select `Web` at the bottom to download your `AppSync.js` configuration file into your project's `./src` directory.
+On this same page, select `Web (React)` at the bottom to download your `AppSync.js` configuration file into your project's `./src` directory.

 or create `AppSync.js` with the following content.